-Whether it's using forcible means, as in the photo below, or simply cocking your neck into hyperflexion and extension and making it pop, repeated forceful self manipulation, without distraction, is very serious.
+Whether it's using forcible means, as in the photo below, or simply cocking your neck into hyperflexion and extension and making it pop, repeated forceful self manipulation, without distraction, is very damaging to the spine.

 The uncinate process or uncus is a small piece of bone that serves to protect the nerve root from a slipped disc.
-It forms the delicate uncovertebral joints.
+It forms the delicate uncovertebral joint.

 Chiropractic manipulation uses joint distraction, something the self manipulator cannot do, to prevent cartilage on cartilage trauma during the adjustment.

 The tiny joints of Luschka, also known as uncovertebral joints, are also designed to protect the nerve root, by preventing any lateral movement of the bones in the neck.
 They only exist in the lower cervical spine.
 But injury to the cartilage in these joints releases harmful chemicals that inflame the spinal nerves roots; vague, constant, and very irritating pain in the neck results.